#95: Walking Tall (2004)

 Some thoughts that I had watching it:

-• This was towards the beginning of an accelerated trend of Hollywood mining any intellectual property (IPs) they could for a quick buck.
+• This was towards the beginning of the accelerated trend of 2000s Hollywood mining any intellectual property (IPs) they could for a quick buck.
 This could be board games (Battleship), toys (Transformers), or knocking the dust off of shows and movies from the ‘70s.
 I was working at the video store in this era, and it was astonishing how many IPs from the ‘70s were re-visioned in the early ‘00s and thrown out onto the booming DVD market.
 Just from memory: Superman Returns, Dukes of Hazzard, The Longest Yard, Starsky and Hutch, Death Race, Rocky Balboa, The Hills Have Eyes, The Amityville Horror, Stray Dogs, and Walking Tall (and I’m sure I’m forgetting many more).

 • 2004 might as well be 1994.
 Walking Tall looks older than it is and dated.
 The jeans and shirts are hilarious in this thing.
-The love interest in the movie is given Britney Spears exact fit from that year.
+The love interest in the movie is given Britney Spears’ exact fit from that year.
 If you’re a millennial, there is plenty of stuff in this decidedly mediocre movie to still entertain you.

 It’s really one of the worst filmographies ever for an A-list actor.
 And it’s especially disappointing because The Rock is talented.
 You can see little glimpses of it in Walking Tall.
 But for the last twenty years he seems to be solely focused on chasing big paychecks and selling out billboards and bus advertisements.
+He’s more brand than man.

 Previous